SushiBtw/discord-music-player/README.md

 Discord Music Player is a powerful [Node.js](https://nodejs.org) module that allows you to easily implement music commands.
 **Everything** is customizable, and everything can be done using this package - **there are no limitations!**

-This package supports YouTube Videos and Playlists, Spotify Songs and Playlists.
+This package supports YouTube Videos & Playlists, Spotify Songs & Playlists, Apple Music Songs & Playlists.
-Package is maintained by [SushiBtw](https://github.com/SushiBtw), but is an early fork of Androz2091.
+Package from version v7.0.0 is fully maintained by [SushiBtw](https://github.com/SushiBtw).

 ### Requirements:
 - [Discord.js v13](https://www.npmjs.com/package/discord.js),